AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 Prediction interval results above show that we can say with 90% confidence that a house with these attributes could be anywhere between $239,563 and $680,093
 Confidence interval results above show that we can say with 90% confidence that a house with these attributes could be anywhere between $446,097.90 and $473,568.50, which is a much more narrowed interval.

-> What about a house that has a 4,250 squarefoot living area, a 2,100 squart food upper-level living area, is 5 years old, with 5 bedrooms, and backs out to a lake?
+> What about a house that has a 4,250 squarefoot living area, a 2,100 squarefoot upper-level living area, is 5 years old, with 5 bedrooms, and backs out to a lake?
 <img width="726" alt="Screenshot 2024-08-01 at 10 43 31 AM" src="https://github.com/user-attachments/assets/a47f06d8-0db8-4cbb-8e1e-e2dfa9493042">

 Prediciton interval results above show that we can say with 90% confidence that a house with these attributes could be anywhere between $852,522.60 and $1,296,048.